What is virtual machine?

 - Use

-for building and configuring the environment (e.g., installing dependencies, compiling code). - Use
+RUNfor building and configuring the environment (e.g., installing dependencies, compiling code). - Use

-for defining the main application or process that should always run in the container. - Use
+ENTRYPOINTfor defining the main application or process that should always run in the container. - Use

 Docker Ignore

-file is used to specify which files and directories should be excluded when building a Docker image.
-It works similarly to a .gitignore
+The .dockerignore file is used to specify which files and directories should be excluded when building a Docker image.
+It works similarly to a .gitignore file in Git.
+By specifying patterns in .dockerignore, you can prevent unnecessary files from being copied into the Docker image, helping reduce the image size and build time.

-Why Use .dockerignore
+Why Use .dockerignore:

 - Efficiency: It helps reduce the size of the build context sent to the Docker daemon during image builds.